Risso’s Dolphin

 Contaminants

 Contaminants enter ocean waters from many sources, including oil and gas development, wastewater discharges, urban runoff, and other industrial processes.
-Once in the environment, these substances move up the food chain and accumulate in predators at the top, such as Risso’s dolphins.
+Once in the environment, these contaminants move up the food chain and accumulate in predators at the top, such as Risso’s dolphins.
 Because of their long lifespan and blubber stores, Risso’s dolphins accumulate contaminants including trace metals and organochlorines like PCBs and DDTs in their bodies, threatening their immune and reproductive systems.
-Coastal populations are generally are more susceptible.
+Coastal populations generally are more susceptible.

 Scientific Classification